 Since joining the OU I have drawn on my experience both as a mental health practitioner and nurse educator to author on modules in Nursing, HSC, ACP and Social Work:

-Liminality, professional socialisation, transition and threshold concepts in mental health nurse education.
+Liminality, professional socialisation, transition and threshold concepts in nurse education.

 Complex mental health

-Claire A. Evans, Peter Kevern (2015) Liminality in preregistration mental health nurse education: A review of the literature, Nurse Education in Practice, Volume 15, Issue 1, Pages 1-6
+Evans C A & Kevern P (2015) Liminality in preregistration mental health nurse education: A review of the literature, Nurse Education in Practice, Volume 15, Issue 1, Pages 1-6